 Plant them a tree

 If the person who died had a favorite type of tree or loved a particular spot, take that into consideration.
+You'll also need to choose if you want to plant a larger tree or a sapling.
 Personalizing this type of living memorial is an empathetic way to show how much you care.

 Let them focus on self-care